alec-borman/open-sovereign-education/docs/SPEC.md

 **Resolution:** Explicit pivot to **protocol-first architecture** (Preamble).
 The goal is not to build a single global platform but a *neutral substrate* that enables a diverse ecosystem of sovereign implementations.
 The TCP/IP analogy is now operationalized throughout.

+### Issue #7: "The Oracle Problem" — Who Verifies the Verifiers?

+**Resolution:** Implemented **Layered Attestation Model** (Section 7.4).
+Trust is established through verifiable chains of Issuer Accreditation Credentials, not a centralized registrar.
+Relying parties (universities, employers) make their own trust decisions based on transparent issuer metadata and optional jurisdiction-specific trust registries.
+The protocol provides the cryptographic and data format infrastructure; it does not prescribe a single root of trust.

+### Issue #8: "The Incentive Gap" — Why Contribute to the Commons?

+**Resolution:** Implemented **Proof of Contribution mechanism** with escrow, impact scoring, and decentralized peer review (Section 6.3).
+Nations and organizations earn Contribution Credits for validated contributions.
+Credits redeem for discounts on upstream financial obligations and enhanced access to commons services.
+This creates a virtuous cycle where contribution reduces cost while improving the commons for all.
+Governance weight remains tied to GDP tier, preventing "buying influence."

+### Issue #9: "Reviewer Bottleneck" — Scaling Peer Review

+**Resolution:** Introduced **decentralized peer review** with reviewer incentives (Section 6.3.3).
+Any qualified contributor can become a reviewer, earning credits for reviews.
+A rotation algorithm ensures fair distribution and prevents conflicts of interest.

+### Issue #10: "Credit Inflation" — Low-Quality Contributions

+**Resolution:** Implemented **escrow and Impact Score** (Section 6.3.2).
+Credits are released only after a contribution demonstrates real-world adoption and quality, verified through usage telemetry, community ratings, and audits.
+Low-impact contributions receive reduced or zero credits.

 ---

 ## Annex C: Project Governance & Contribution Guide